eltongonc/browser-technology/README.md

 - No permission for Cookies (disabling cookies).
 - No mouse or trackpad.

-What i wanted to figure out was <b>What would happen if you disabled images and cookies permission for three days<b>.
+What i wanted to figure out was **What would happen if you disabled images and cookies permission for three days**.

 ### First site
 After receiving the assignment I went to [Awwwards.com](www.awwwards.com) to browser award wining sites.
 I soon came across [Protest sportswear](https://www.protest.eu/nl/) which is nominated for site of the year in December 2016.
 Well lets see some difference: